- Travel and Places»

 The wild blueberry grows abundantly in Oxford, Nova Scotia, Canada.
 The blueberry is a favourite fruit for many reasons.
 One of these is it's great to eat on its own or as a nice addition to oatmeal, fruit salads, yogurt; you name it.
 It's a versatile little berry that is also a superfood.

 The wild blueberry is especially nutritious and they grow in abundance in the wild blueberry capital of Canada; Oxford, Nova Scotia.

-Oxford is a tiny little town that is home to the gigantic blueberry man pictured above.
+Oxford is a tiny little town that is home to the gigantic blueberry man pictured below.
 This giant blueberry welcomes everyone to Oxford.
 He is the "King" of the local business that provides the world with frozen wild blueberries.

 I have been to this little town only because my Uncle once lived there and was a local business owner.
 He always told me "if you get ever get tired of life in the big city, come on down to Oxford, you can always get a job in the blueberry plant"

 Well, I never took him up on his offer and he has since retired and moved to another town.
 Oxford is still chugging along as the largest wild blueberry producer in Canada and now in the world.

 I know that generally speaking, people think of Canada as the land of ice and snow but that stereotypical opinion is just not so.
 Canada produces an abundance of fruit so if you ever find yourself visiting this country and in particular, Nova Scotia, visit the blueberry capital of Canada; a little town named Oxford.

 Where Exactly is Oxford, Nova Scotia? - The Blueberry Capital of Canada!

 Oxford is a very small town with a population of only 1,138.
 It is so small that it is not even named on the map!
 Its approximate location is just southeast of the town of Amherst, which is a larger town of just over 9000 therefore it earns a "dot" on the map!